remorses/compose-watcher/README.md

 </p>

-Cli that restarts you docker compose services when a file inside one of its volumes changes To use with compiled languages place the compilation step in the `command` field.
+Cli that restarts you docker compose services when a file inside one of its volumes changes Useful for faster developement with containers that expose behaviour based on mounted files To use with compiled languages place the compilation step in the `command` field.

 Example usage

 -   graphql api restart when schema file changes
+-   graphql api mocks based on schema file ([https://github.com/remorses/graphql-easy-mocks](like this one))
+-   Every container that generates code and exposes a server based on a config file
+-   Nodejs container restarts when the src folder changes, recompiling with tsc
 -   [Mongoke](https://github.com/remorses/mongoke) restarts when config schema changes
--   Nodejs container restarts when the src folder changes, recompiling with tsc

 ## Install